Updated: May 9

 Do your kids a favor, set a budget constraint.
 Too much choice is hard.
 Our budget constraint was “the equivalent of Virginia in-state tuition.”
 Pick a constraint that works for your situation.

 Scholarships or grants are widely available but generally hard to find.
-The reason they are hard to find has to do with the agency of those providing and administering the funding.
+The reason they are hard to find has to do with differing interests of the agents either providing or administering the funding.
 Be that as it may, incentivize your kids to pursue and apply for free money.
 Treat it like a job.
 In our case, we paid our kids a percent of the value of the scholarships and grants they earned.
 (A form of a sales commission) All our kids were successful in winning free money, in some cases half their tuition.
 It reduced total college costs, gave our kids walking around money, and helped our kids build life confidence.
 It is a win/win!
 By the way, most of their free money was won after their freshman year.

 Making the money!